'A dark past': MVPs say time to pull Landis name off plaques

 O’Connell said no MVP had voiced a complaint to him about Landis since taking his post in 1994.
 He said Landis’ name on the plaque wasn’t pledged or part of the BBWAA constitution.

 Any BBWAA member could raise an objection to Landis’ presence.
 Normally, that would be discussed at the organization’s next gathering, currently scheduled for December at the winter meetings in Dallas.
-The coronavirus pandemic has put the event in peril.
+The coronavirus pandemic has put most everything-baseball related in peril — a 60-game season is set to begin in late July, and MVPs are usually announced in November.

 O’Connell said if someone raised the issue now, it could be brought up to the board and opened to discussion and a vote.
 To pull Landis’ name “would be a simple matter of redesigning the plaque,” he said.